Garlicky Shrimp Scampi Recipe

 My love for shrimp scampi began as a teenager.
 I even celebrated my 16th birthday at the only place I knew served shrimp scampi, Red Lobster.

 I am a big believer in adding flavor everywhere possible in the creation of a dish.
-If you are looking for maximum flavor, this is the dish for you.
-You will leave the table satisfied, but hoping for left-overs!
+If you are looking for maximum flavor, this is the shrimp scampi recipe for you.
+You will leave the table satisfied but hoping for leftovers!

 Garlicky Shrimp Scampi Recipe